You are at the top of the page

 Highlighting the castle's role in this pivotal moment of history

-Hillsborough Castle's State Dining Room has been renamed the Benjamin Franklin Dining Room after one of the most famous guests ever to have dined here.
+Hillsborough Castle's State Dining Room has been renamed the Benjamin Franklin Dining Room for this year, after one of the most famous guests ever to have dined there.
 To commemorate Franklin’s visit, seven carefully selected objects will be on display in the room, each helping to tell the story of his time at the castle.
 Highlights include a copy of the Declaration of Independence, a portrait of Franklin himself, and a portrait of Wills Hill.

 The Benjamin Franklin Dining Room